mhl/mysociety-cvs/README.txt

-phplib - General purpose PHP modules pylib - General purpose Python modules shlib - General purpose shell functions locale - Translations into different human languages rotatelogs - Enhanced rotatelogs program for apache
+phplib - General purpose PHP modules pylib - General purpose Python modules shlib - General purpose shell functions jslib - General purpose javascript functions locale - Translations into different human languages

 web-admin - General use web administration scripts (UNFINISHED - should really
     be in ms/web-admin or as a module?)

 If you need any help, please email me francis@mysociety.org.